deltachat/deltachat-pages/en/help.md

   contacts who only know this relay may not reach you until you message them again - they will then learn your current relay automatically.
-  To stay reachable in the meantime, choose **Hide from Contacts** in the confirmation dialog instead of completely removing the relay.
+  To stay reachable in the meantime, choose **Hide from Contacts** in the confirmation dialog instead of removing it right away.

 - To **show** a hidden relay again, tap on it.